kocicjelena/env/README.md

-# env
+# env : testing examples from uWSGI Documentation, Release 2.0

 starting uwsgi fastrouter
+uwsgi --fastrouter 127.0.0.1:4343 --fastrouter-use-code-string 0:ser.py:get

 if fastrouter not set (as it is at this moment): uwsgi --ini ser.ini